rockman007372/Obsidian-Vault/Frameworks.md

 ## Differences from [[Libraries]]

 - Libraries are meant to be used 'as is', while frameworks are **meant to be customized/extended**. (e.g., add test cases to JUnit)
 - Your code calls the library code, while the framework code calls your code.
-Framework use a technique called *inversion of control*, or the *"Hollywood principle"* (Dont call us, we'll call you). (e.g., write test methods that will be called by the JUnit framework).
+Framework uses *inversion of control* / *"Hollywood principle"* (Dont call us, we'll call you).
+	- e.g. write test methods that will be called by the JUnit framework.